emailrhoads/FICollective/design_guidelines.md

-# FI Collective Design Guidelines - Vintage Botanical Edition
+# FI Collective Design Guidelines - Garden Cultivation Edition

-## Design Approach: Modern Botanical Archive
+## Design Approach: Financial Garden Cultivation

-**Reference Inspiration**: Artisanal packaging design + Scientific botanical illustration + Editorial magazine layouts + Herbarium specimen cards.
-Create a sophisticated environment where vintage scientific precision meets contemporary community values.
+**Reference Inspiration**: Vintage seed catalogs + Scientific botanical illustration + Garden planning journals + Herbarium specimen cards.
+Create a nurturing environment where the metaphor of cultivating a financial garden meets community harvest sharing.

-**Core Principle**: Hand-crafted elegance through botanical line art, strategic illustration placement, and refined typography that honors historical scientific drawings while maintaining modern professionalism.
+**Core Principle**: Hand-crafted elegance through botanical line art emphasizing GROWTH, CULTIVATION, and SHARED HARVEST.
+The visual language celebrates growing your financial garden, tending it with care, and feasting on the fruits of your labor with friends—not greed, but grateful abundance shared in community.

+**Color Philosophy**: Sage greens, mint, and light greens represent growth and cultivation.
+Warm harvest golds accent the bounty.
+Earthy tones ground the experience.
+This palette evokes seedlings, thriving gardens, and autumn harvest—natural, grounded, and nurturing without being effeminate.

 ## Typography Hierarchy